CrowdStrike/omigo-data-analytics/docs/api-doc.md

 3. Visualization, and Advanced Functionalities: These are part of extensions package, either provided in this repository as **tsv_data_analytics_ext** or any 3rd party package.

-Note: Only the tsv_data_analytics.tsv package should be used.
+Note: Only the **tsv_data_analytics.tsv** package should be used directly.
 The other packages under tsv_data_analytics are not meant to be called directly, and are subject to change without notice.

 ### 1. Data Ingestion
 Following APIs are provided to get data loaded as TSV and also debug different methods.